xubo245/carbondata/docs/csdk-guide.md

 carbon reader and read data.There are some example code of read data from local disk
 and read data from S3 at main.cpp of CSDK module.
 Finally, users need to release the memory and destroy JVM.

+C++ SDK support read batch row.
+User can set batch by using withBatch(int batch) before build, and read batch by using readNextBatchRow().

 ## API List
 ```